ObstacleSM/documentation/game-mode-script-structure.md

 #Const ScriptName         "Modes/ShootMania/Obstacle.Script.txt"
 ```

-The `#Const` instruction is used to define constants.
+The `#Const` directive is used to define constants.
 The keyword is followed by an identifier to access the value defined just after.
 The examples above are only `Text` but you can use other Types too.
 These three constants are used by the game to have some informations about the mode.
 `CompatibleMapTypes` indicates with wich maptypes the mode is compatible
 `Version` defines, well, the version of your script.
 It can be anything, for example all Nadeo's script use a date format `"2013-11-14"`.
+`ScriptName` is the path of your script

 ___